Financial-Times/dotcom-page-kit/packages/dotcom-privacy-footer-localiser/README.md

 # @financial-times/dotcom-privacy-footer-localiser

-This package is meant to modify the default footer of dotcom pages based on the requirements of any local legislation that might apply to a user.
+This package provides utilities to adapt the default footer of dotcom pages based on the specific requirements of the legislation that applies to each user.

+This module relies on `@financial-times/privacy-legislation-client` for determining the legislation that applies to the user.

 ## Getting started